Oriented discrepancy of Hamilton cycles in oriented graphs satisfying Ore-type condition: Introduction

 For every $n$-vertex oriented graph $D$, we define if there is a pair of non-adjacent vertices in $D$, and $s^*(D)=n-2$ if $D$ is a tournament.
-The following conjecture is another natural generalization of Theorem \ref{Dirac-type theorem}.
+The following conjecture is another possible generalization of Theorem \ref{Dirac-type theorem}.

 \begin{conjecture} Let $D$ be an oriented graph on \GGn{$n\ge 3$} vertices.
 If $s^*(D)\geq 0$, then there is a Hamilton oriented cycle $C$ in $D$ such that $\sigma_{\max}(C)\geq \lceil\frac{n+s^*(D)}{2}\rceil$. \end{conjecture}